EDR23/EDR-VAULT/README.md

 ## Features

 ### Library Management
-- Add any game with a custom name, cover art, and executable path
+- Add any game with a custom name and executable path
 - Launch games directly from the app and track playtime automatically
 - **Executable health monitor** — checks every 5 minutes whether each game's `.exe` still exists; shows a warning badge if it disappears (useful after Steam updates or moves)
 - Search, sort and filter your library instantly